alexandrelord/alexandrelord/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a music controller app using Django and Next.js
+- 🌱 I’m currently learning GraphQL
-- 🌱 I’m currently learning how to build APIs using Django and Node
+- 🔭 I’m currently working on refactoring nature-based solutions using Typescript

 <!--
 **alexandrelord/alexandrelord** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.